On January 14th, President Obama announced new categories of legal Cuba educational travel,

 buildings with hardly a trace of the 20th century anywhere.

-Arrival at "Jose Marti" International Airport in Havana City.
+You arrive at "Jose Marti" International Airport in Cuba's capital city.

 Meet your Authentic Cuba Travel tour guide and bus driver.